bfabricius/howl/README.md

 	$ ./howl help build

+## Updating Howl CLI and Virtual Machine to a new Version
+With every new release it makes sense to update Howl.
+The Howl command line client can be update by downloading the latest release archive and copying the new release over the old one.
+Make sure to backup your configuration by copying ./scripts/howl/exports.sh to a safe location.

+To update the virtual machine to the latest release make sure you stop howl and run the howl box update command

+	$ ./howl boxupdate

+Boxupdate will check for the latest virtual machine images released on vagrant cloud and then prompt you to confirm installing the new image.
+After the image has been downloaded and installed the update mechanism will prompt you to confirm if it should swap the old virtual machine for the new one.
+If you confirm this the images will be swapped and after that you can start your new version of howl by calling howl start.

 ## Getting New Patches
 OWL DSP Patches are compiled for the [Open Ware Laboratory API](https://github.com/pingdynasty/owl) and can be written in different languages.
 Aside from designing your own patches you can select from the [many available patches maintained online](https://www.rebeltech.org/patch-library/patches/latest).